Annie Bidwell: Biography

 Annie Ellicott Kennedy was born in Meadville, Pennsylvania, on June 30, 1839. she was the daughter of Joseph C. G. Kennedy, a politician in the Whig party, who served as director of the United States Census for 1850 and 1860.
 The Kennedy family lived in Washington, D.C., from Annie's 10th year.

 She married John Bidwell on April 16, 1868, in Washington, D.C.
 Their wedding guests included Elizabeth Cady Stanton, President Andrew Johnson and future president Ulysses S. Grant.
 After their marriage, Annie returned with her new husband to his home in Chico, California.

 While her husband was alive, Bidwell was concerned for the future of the local Mechoopda Native Americans.
 She was active in state and national Indian associations.
-As a woman interested in botany in the 19th century, alongside the extremely high barriers for women to enter academia, Annie studied botany in her own free time, and collected the first known specimen of a small annual plant, which was named Bidwell's knotweed (Polygonum bidwelliae), after her.
+An amateur botanist, she collected the first known specimen of a small annual plant, which was named Bidwell's knotweed (Polygonum bidwelliae), after her.

 After her husband's death, Bidwell continued to live in Chico, the town her late husband had founded.
 Before her death, she donated to the city of Chico on July 10, 1905, some 2,238 acres (almost ten square miles) of land, along with a Children's Park in downtown.
 Since then the land has remained in the public trust and is now known as Bidwell Park.

 She died on March 9, 1918, in Chico, California.